Shoulder Pain Physiotherapy in Bristol

 Shoulder pain can affect everything from sleep and desk work to pressing in the gym, swimming, throwing, or contact sport.
 Whether your symptoms developed gradually or followed surgery or trauma, structured rehabilitation is key to restoring strength, control and performance.

 At ADAPT.
-PERFORM., we provide evidence-based shoulder physiotherapy in Bristol — combining movement assessment, progressive strengthening and performance-led rehabilitation to help you return stronger than before.
+PERFORM., based in St Paul’s, Bristol BS2, we provide evidence-based shoulder physiotherapy in Bristol — combining movement assessment, progressive strengthening and performance-led rehabilitation to help you return stronger than before.

 Rotator cuff related shoulder pain